suit-wg/suit-mti/draft-ietf-suit-mti.md

 * One Symmetric MTI profile
 * Two "Current" Constrained Asymmetric MTI profiles
 * Two "Current" AEAD Asymmetric MTI profiles
-* One "Future" Constrained Asymmetric MTI profile
+* One "Future" Constrained Asymmetric MTI profile (Quantum-Safe)

 At least one MTI algorithm in each category MUST be FIPS qualified.